 Here are the grade weights.

-Pop quizzes (drop your lowest score) 10% Midterm Exam 20% Final Exam 20% Final Project 25% Tutorial assignments, class/tutorial participation 25%
+Pop quizzes (drop your lowest score) 15% Midterm Exam (because there is no midterm) 0 % Comprehensive Exam 30 % Final Project 30% Tutorial assignments, class/tutorial participation 25%

 Incompletes will be granted only as per University policy.

 A grade of B or better in this course is required to fulfill the prerequisite for K406, K506 and K509.
 Unless a minor or outside field has been approved, continuation to K406/506 is not guaranteed for non-composition majors and is rare for most cases.